TheRoundup is reader supported. We may earn a small commission when you make a purchase via links on this site, at no cost to you.

 Most synthetic rugs are coated with a range of chemicals and synthetic dyes to keep them looking cleaner for longer.

 That ‘box fresh’ smell is not as appealing as you might think.
-Volatile Organic Compounds (VOC) can be released from rugs and carpets into your home and reduce indoor air purity - as well as being harmful to your health.
+Volatile Organic Compounds (VOCs) can be released from rugs and carpets into your home and reduce indoor air quality.

 A few things to look out for and potentially avoid are: